Incognito/rumprun_wiki_wiki/Cross-architecture-execution.md

 Known working architectures:
 * powerpc

-Architectures with issues:
+Architectures with issues to debug:
-* arm is hanging in the networking test TODO debug
+* arm is hanging in the networking test
+* armeb causes a qemu fatal error in IPv4 networking test
 * mips, mipsel are hanging on VFS test with actual file system